 But athletics for the Greeks also had the pragmatic benefit of imparting the fitness and focus required for warfare.
 We too have long esteemed sports for what they can teach and inspire within us; increasingly, we should esteem them for how they help us fight obesity and promote a broader culture of physical activity.
 As my colleague Marc Ambinder explained in May, obesity is quickly becoming one of the nation's most intractable public-policy dilemmas, and fighting it will require every tool at our disposal.
 Inculcating a respect for amateur athletic endeavor--as something deeper and more edifying than watching highlight reels or playing fantasy leagues--would go a long way.

-for starters, the costs associated with closing federal offices for a day would be prohibitive.
+Will a holiday after the Super Bowl ever happen?
+Absolutely not--for starters, the costs associated with closing federal offices for a day would be prohibitive.
 Should we debate the role sports play in our culture and how our relationship to them could change for the better?
 I think so, and the day after the Super Bowl, in that familiar haze of intemperance, seems like a decent place to start.